Aliases for RAD1 Gene

 GeneCards Summary for RAD1 Gene

 RAD1 (RAD1 Checkpoint DNA Exonuclease) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
+Among its related pathways are Cell Cycle Checkpoints and Gene Expression.
 GO annotations related to this gene include damaged DNA binding and exodeoxyribonuclease III activity.

 UniProtKB/Swiss-Prot for RAD1 Gene